microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 The matrix `Accumulate` methods add the matrix data to a target `RWByteAddressBuffer` or `groupshared` array.
 These methods are only available for matrices with `MatrixUse::Accumulator`.
-The `RWByteAddressBuffer` overload works with all thread scopes, while the `groupshared` overload only works with `Wave` scope matrices.
+The `RWByteAddressBuffer` overload works with all matrix scopes, while the `groupshared` overload only works with `Wave` scope matrices.
 When accumulating to `RWByteAddressBuffer` objects the data is added in the component type of the matrix object.
 When accumulating to `groupshared` memory, the matrix component data is converted to the target